 In terms of physics performance, our model achieves $\sim$90\% track double-majority efficiency in the barrel and 91\% in the endcaps after vertex-$z$ refinement.
 Efficiencies in the barrel are uniform across $p_T$, with expected drops at low $|\eta|$ and near $|\eta|\!\approx\!2.0$ due to detector geometry.

-Relative to the EncReg and EncCla models from our previous iteration, which achieved $\sim$70\% efficiency on reduced TrackML datasets ($\sim$5\% HL-LHC density), the present design scales to tens of thousands of hits per event while maintaining sub-200\,ms inference latency and improved efficiency.
+Relative to the EncReg and EncCla models from our previous iteration, which achieved $\sim$70\% efficiency on reduced TrackML datasets ($\sim$5\% HL-LHC density), the present design scales to tens of thousands of hits per event while below the 200\,ms inference latency in our previous work~\cite{Caron_2025} and improved efficiency.
 These results establish projection-based clustering with FlexAttention and contrastive similarity learning as a practical solution for HL-LHC scale tracking.